 Another report came the same year from Issabella Sloggett and her daughter, Carole.
 While enjoying a walk in the countryside and heading towards the small town of Bonnybridge, they could clearly see a “circle of light” ahead of them.

-They continued along their route, but would keep the strange lights in the sights.
+They continued along their route but would keep the strange lights in their sights.
 They would later describe seeing the lights “land in a field” in front of them.
 Equally intrigued and unnerved, they proceeded on their journey.

 Moments later, a “football-sized blue light” hovering above them would descend and block their path.
 Issabella would state later in her report that following this, a door opened on the craft in front of them.
 They each then heard a “howl-like sound” which terrified them so much they would turn and run.

 Check out the video below.
 It is a UFO report regarding a sighting in Falkirk from UK Breakfast television in the mid-1990s.

 The small town of Bonnybridge would appear to be the epicenter of these UFO sightings.
 In 2015 over the three-hundred reports would come from this small town alone.

 What’s more, many of the sightings have multiple witnesses, making them altogether more credible.
 In 1989, a fire crew would make a report of a “red object” that approached their fire engine as they battled a fire.
 According to the report, it would hover for several moments before speeding away.
 However, a second object then immediately appeared.
 This one an intense bright white.
 Similarly, it would head towards the crew before zooming off.

 In 1991, two photographers witnessed strange lights, which they at first believed to be helicopters, moving through the sky.
 They would hover for several moments before changing their location.
 What would alert the pair to their strangeness was the complete lack of sound.